apache/logging-flume/flume-ng-doc/sphinx/FlumeDeveloperGuide.rst

   a1.sources.r1.channels = c1
   a1.sources.r1.type = avro
+  # For using a thrift source set the following instead of the above line.
+  # a1.source.r1.type = thrift
   a1.sources.r1.bind = 0.0.0.0
   a1.sources.r1.port = 41414

   a1.sinks.k1.channel = c1
   a1.sinks.k1.type = logger

-For more flexibility, the default Flume client implementation (``NettyAvroRpcClient``) can be configured with these properties:
+For more flexibility, the default Flume client implementations (``NettyAvroRpcClient`` and ``ThriftRpcClient``) can be configured with these
+properties:

 .. code-block:: properties

-  client.type = default
+  client.type = default (for avro) or thrift (for thrift)

   hosts = h1                           # default client accepts only 1 host
                                        # (additional hosts will be ignored)